There are thousands of travel blogs out there that can help travelers decide where to go and what to see in China.

 - camp as much as possible rather than stay in hotels

-Entering Xinjiang is just a lot harder, therefore a lot more work for tour companies, so all of them except for Adventure Tour China tried to persuade us to choose Erenhot instead.
+Entering Xinjiang is just a lot harder, therefore a lot more work for tour companies, so all of them except for Adventure Tour China (now Road Pioneer) tried to persuade us to choose Erenhot instead.

 Costs were also a big consideration, of course.
 Eventually, we asked for quotes from each of the prospective companies, which looked as follows:

-After months of chats, emails, discussions and negotiation, we chose Adventure Tour China.
+After months of chats, emails, discussions, and negotiation, we chose Adventure Tour China (now you will find it as Road Pioneer).
 Having now spent 43 days with Shang (the owner of the company who also acted as our guide for the first part of the trip) and Brenda (our guide for the second half of our travels through China), we feel confident in saying that we made a very good decision.

 Both Shang and Brenda were very patient and easygoing, and did their best to accommodate all our requirements.

-I spoke to several overlanders since we left China on October 15th, and their mixed experiences with their tour companies also confirmed for us that Adventure Tour China may be one of the best companies to overland China with.
+I spoke to several overlanders since we left China on October 15th, and their mixed experiences with their tour companies also confirmed for us that Adventure Tour China (again, now you will find them as Road Pioneer) may be one of the best companies to overland China with.

 The price for 3 cars with a 40-day itinerary was €8,088, with about €100 for extra days in case we wanted or needed to extend the trip.